Code-Institute-Submissions/milestone-project2-4/README.md

 color scheme:

-there are a wide variety of colors  some are green, light grey, black, light blue, grey
 Typography:

-The main font is "EXO",sans-serif.
-Exo is a geometric sans serif font family.
-Its design started almost two years ago as way to discover typography in a more advanced way.
-Exo is a very complete font family, it has 9 weights both in regular and true italic versions.
-Each font comes with a lot of opentype features such as small caps, ligatures, alternates, oldstyle figures, tabular figures, fractions, and more.

-Reference For the Information about the font family used in this website  is provided by the following  view link here [https://www.1001fonts.com/exo-font.html]

 Image: the main image in the website is to engage  with the user and to give visual appeal to the website its also to give perspective clients a look around the gym with the facilities provided and also the pictures show all of the equipment available